JaeYeonLee0621/SystemDesign-Interview/Chapter1_ProximityService.md

 - `Primary` database : Write operations
 - `Secondary` database : Read operations
 - Some discrepandy between data read and data written to the primary database
-- This inconsistency is usually `not an issue` because business informatino doesn't need to be updated in real-time
+- This inconsistency is usually `not an issue` because business information doesn't need to be updated in real-time

 <br/>